bbense/elixgrep/README.md

 The verbs you can use with the stat options are:

--newer   Find files newer than the target file.
+- newer   Find files newer than the target file.
--older   Find files older than the target file.
+- older   Find files older than the target file.
--around  Find files that are within `--delta seconds` of the target file.
+- around  Find files that are within `--delta seconds` of the target file.
 The default delta is 24 hours.

      elixgrep -p find [regex] [files/directories]